mvarnold/mvarnold.github.io/_posts/2020-07-07-Tweet_Database.md

 </script>

 # Tweets Database
-An introduction to available capibilities and data on `hydra.uvm.edu`
+An introduction to available capabilities and data on `hydra.uvm.edu`

 ### Table of Contents
 1. <a href='#section1'>Connecting to the Database</a>